PREDICT-EPFL/laopt/docs/_pages/optimal_control/formulating_ocp.md

 # Defining an Optimal Control Problem

-An optimal-control model derives from `laopt_tools::ControlProblemBase`.
-Its template arguments fix the scalar type and the dimensions of states, inputs, optimized parameters, and path constraints.
+To model an optimal control problem (OCP) with laOPT, a derived class from `laopt_tools::ControlProblemBase` is implemented by the user.
+The template arguments of `ControlProblemBase` fix the scalar type and the dimensions of states, inputs, optimized parameters, and path constraints.

 ## Mathematical Formulation